OpenLiberty/liberty-tools-vscode/docs/user-guide.md

 * Use the Command Palette to select the  **Liberty: Remove project from Liberty Tools** command.

 Similar to adding the project, you are prompted in the Command Palette to select a project from a list of projects in Liberty Tools that can be removed.

+## Multi-module projects

+Liberty Tools supports Maven and Gradle multi-module projects and displays them in a hierarchy in the Liberty dashboard.

+- **Maven**: Detected when a parent `pom.xml` contains a `<modules>` section.
+- **Gradle**: Detected when `settings.gradle` contains `include` directives for subprojects.

+In the Liberty dashboard:
+- Parent or root projects appear as parent nodes containing their child submodules.
+- If a parent project configures the Liberty plugin, dev mode commands can be run directly on the parent.
+- If individual submodules configure the Liberty plugin, you can run dev mode commands directly on each submodule independently.
+- Adding or removing a parent project also adds or removes its child submodules.

 ## Configure a Liberty server